 Step 1.Download and install Fixppo on your PC/Mac.
 Then select Standard Mode from the main interface.

-Step 4.After the firmware is downloaded successfully, click the Start button and he program will begin to fix the device automatically.
+Step 3.After the firmware is downloaded successfully, click the Start button and the program will begin to fix the device automatically.
 Do not unplug the device during the process to avoid it getting bricked.

 - Connect your iOS device to your PC and go to iTunes.

-- When your device is detected, force restart it using the steps given above and your iPhone will enter Recovery Mode, and iTunes will ask your to restore it first.
+- Follow the guide to put your iPhone into Recovery Mode, and iTunes will ask you to restore it first.

 - You will then see an option to confirm whether to restore iPhone to factory settings.
 Click Restore and iTunes will download the software to repair your iPhone.

-If still your iPhone keeps turning off and you're unfortunate enough, you might have a hardware problem.
+If your iPhone still keeps turning on and off, you're unfortunate enough.
+You might have a hardware problem.
 This can be a battery or IC issue.
-These are complicated issues and you should contact with Apple in order to get an issue like this fixed.
+These are complicated issues and you should contact Apple in order to get an issue like this fixed.